 - Increasing volume of inquests, resulting in the need for an additional court and hence an increase in associated costs; - Deprivation of Liberty status (DOLS) is placing a further demand on the number of inquests.
-All DOLS cases deaths require an inquest; - > Pressures from increasing costs of toxicology and transport; - ➤ Extra demands placed on the service from disclosure of information requests.
+All DOLS cases deaths require an inquest; - Pressures from increasing costs of toxicology and transport; - ➤ Extra demands placed on the service from disclosure of information requests.

-The additional costs for Trafford in 2015/16 are £0.091m, an increase of £0.012m since last month, and have been partly offset by the use of the earmarked reserve of £(0.037)m, which was specifically set up for such an eventuality.
+The additional costs for Trafford in 2015/16 are £0.091m and have been partly offset by the use of the earmarked reserve of £(0.037)m, which was specifically set up for such an eventuality.
 Also, the impact of these additional costs in the future has been included in the Medium Term Financial Plan.

-• Other minor variances £(0.006)m, £nil movement.
+• Other minor variances £(0.006)m.

-C-W6 - Provisions - £(0.447)m (favourable), £(0.467)m favourable movement.
+C-W6 - Provisions - £(0.447)m (favourable), £nil movement.

-- 2016/17 Budget Consultation the estimated costs of employing an independent company to oversee the budget consultation process, £0.050m; - The 2015/16 saving from the Old Car Lease scheme will be overachieved due to employees leaving the scheme earlier than anticipated, £(0.030)m; - On 30 July 2015 The Executive Member for Communities and Partnerships approved that a Community Interest Company (CIC) be established to run the leisure services, previously provided by Trafford Community Leisure Trust.

-Trafford Leisure CIC took over the running of the leisure facilities on 1st October 2015.
+- 2016/17 Budget Consultation the estimated costs of employing an independent company to oversee the budget consultation process, £0.050m; - The 2015/16 saving from the Old Car Lease scheme will be overachieved due to employees leaving the scheme earlier than anticipated, £(0.030)m; - On 30 July 2015 The Executive Member for Communities and Partnerships approved that a Community Interest Company (CIC) be established to run the leisure services, previously provided by Trafford Community Leisure Trust. - Trafford Leisure CIC took over the running of the leisure facilities on 1st October 2015.
 Two firms of specialists were also employed by the Council to advise on legal and VAT matters during the transition to the CIC.
-These costs currently totaling £0.020m are included in the outturn figure above.

-The original Council-wide budget for 2015/16 included a one off allowance of £0.700m as a general contingency to cushion against possible slippage in the delivery of the significant savings programme in 2015/16.
-To date, £0.085m has been released to cover budget pressures regarding Market Management, £0.055m for Gorse Hill Studios and £0.073m for Early Help Delivery Model, leaving an unallocated balance of £0.487m.
+These costs currently totaling £0.020m are included in the outturn figure above. - The original Council-wide budget for 2015/16 included a one off allowance of £0.700m as a general contingency to cushion against possible slippage in the delivery of the significant savings programme in 2015/16.
+Of this £0.085m was released to cover budget pressures regarding Market Management, £0.055m for Gorse Hill Studios and £0.073m for Early Help Delivery Model.
+The unallocated balance of £0.487m was included as a budget saving in the Period 7 report.